 (u) for any other act, matter, or thing requisite or necessary or expedient for the purpose of carrying out or properly giving effect to the provisions and objects of this Act.

+[Section 116 amended: No. 8 of 1940 s.
+43.]

 Notes